Maxi10022/auth-http-server/README.md

 Using `npx` you can run the script without installing it first:

-    npx http-server [path] [options]
+    npx auth-http-server [path] --supabaseUrl [url] --supabaseKey [anonKey] [options]

 #### Globally via `npm`

-    npm install --global http-server
+    npm install --global auth-http-server

-This will install `http-server` globally so that it may be run from the command line anywhere.
+This will install `auth-http-server` globally so that it may be run from the command line anywhere.

 #### Globally via Homebrew

-    brew install http-server
+    brew install auth-http-server

 #### As a dependency in your `npm` package:

-    npm install http-server
+    npm install auth-http-server

 ## Usage:

-     http-server [path] [options]
+     auth-http-server [path] --supabaseUrl [url] --supabaseKey [anonKey] [options]

 `[path]` defaults to `./public` if the folder exists, and `./` otherwise.